 The government has confirmed that councils can use discretion on deadlines for responding to requests for information.

 The Information Commissioners Office (ICO) is informing people that they may face understandable delays as resources are diverted to other areas.

-We are following the ICOs guidance and will keep people informed of any delays and respond as soon as resources allow.
+We're following the ICO's guidance and will keep people informed of any delays and respond as soon as resources allow.

-During this time we will acknowledge complaints but will not be able to give a specific response period.
+During this time we'll acknowledge complaints but will not be able to give a specific response period.
 Complaints received will be prioritised depending on their content.

 Privacy notices provide information on how we may use your personal information and your rights in accordance with new legislation.

 The new rights are:

 - the right to correction of your data